hauptmedia/docker-mariadb-backup/README.md

 and launches a galera arbitrator which connects to the cluster, triggers a state snapshot transfer and disconnects from the cluster.

-*Please note: The donor cluster node must be able to connect to connect to the listen address (which may be specified using the -l option)*
+*Please note: The donor cluster node must be able to connect to the listen address (which may be specified using the -l option)*

 Example usage: